Reactive Aggression

 Reactive Anger

-A longitudinal study that followed young children from birth to adulthood found that “aggressiveness in a young child is correlated with effectiveness and competence as an adult” (Valliant, 2012).
+A longitudinal study that followed young children from birth to adulthood found that, “Aggressiveness in a young child is correlated with effectiveness and competence as an adult” (Vaillant, 1998).

 Proactive Anger

 Phillips and Lockman explain that proactive anger is unemotional and seems to be aggressive to establish power or dominance over others.
-Alfred Adler would characterize proactive aggression as being motivated by the masculine protest to avoid feelings of insecurity.
+Alfred Adler would characterize proactive aggression as being motivated by theย masculine protestย to avoid feelings of insecurity.
+Freud added that, “Those who love fairy-tales do not like it when people speak of the innate tendencies in mankind towards aggression, destruction, and, in addition, cruelty”ย (Freud, 1930).ย

 Just because an aggression of the reactive variety doesn’t make the aggression adaptive, or even beneficial to survival.
 A young man, not to far from here, was angered by a car that rudely cut him off on the roadway.
 He chased them down (aggression), exited his vehicle, confronted the driver, and where sadly the other driver fatally shot the young man.